 *This post contains some affiliate links for your convenience.
 Please see my full disclosure HERE.

-Forcing Paperwhites for Christmas
+how to force Paperwhites for Christmas

 - Paperwhites bloom 3 – 6 weeks after planting.
 So, plan accordingly.
 I want mine to be blooming in time for my Christmas home tour the first week of December.
-I maybe should have planted them a week earlier – time will tell.

 - I like to use gravel to “plant my paperwhite” bulbs.
 And, by plant, I mean nestle the bottom of each bulb into the gravel.
 You just want the roots of the bulb to have contact with water and the gravel will help hold the bulb in place.
 You can also plant in a potting soil or sand, but I prefer a white stone gravel because it looks pretty!
 Here’s what I used.